natedonato/nateworld/README.md

 Gatsby
 React

-to-do next: txt styling (x, draggable, resizeable?, menu bar) splash page simple about page then photo gallery page?
+to-do next: photo gallery styling and components, filters? more splash page about page